-Retention is one of the most important metrics for evaluating an app’s success and long term profitability.
-Although high acquisition rates are worthy of celebration, if you can’t keep users engaged long enough to recoup your acquisition costs, it will be difficult to grow your business.
-Below, we’ve outlined quick and reliable methods to boost app retention.
+User retention is one of the most important metrics app developers can use to evaluate their app’s success and long-term profit potential.
+Although high user acquisition rates are worthy of celebration, if you can’t keep users engaged long enough to recoup your acquisition costs, it will be difficult to grow your business.
+The average cost of acquiring a new user is up to five times more expensive than retaining an existing one — which is why a high retention rate is a valuable accolade.
+Below, we’ve outlined quick and reliable methods to sustain users' attention and boost your mobile app retention.

 Make Sure Your Retention Algorithm Fits Your Product

-It may feel like a step backwards, but honing your retention algorithm will actually make it easier to drive results with limited resources.
+It may feel like a step backward, but honing your apps user retention algorithm will actually make it easier to drive results with limited resources.

 For apps that have annual contracts, looking at year-over-year retention and account growth may be more informative than focusing on app opens during the first week after download.
-For mobile game companies that tend to have a shorter customer lifecycle, short term retention may be a stronger indication of bottom line performance.
+For mobile game companies that tend to have a shorter customer lifecycle, short-term user retention may be a stronger indication of bottom-line performance.
 In a similar vein, remember that all apps have different standards of engagement.
-Whereas insurance apps may see high long term retention with low weekly app opens, lifestyle apps may require more consistent daily engagement to ensure long term stickiness.
+Whereas insurance apps may see high long-term user retention with low weekly app opens, lifestyle apps may require more consistent daily engagement to ensure long-term stickiness.

-To see the bigger picture and locate points of friction, you may need to track multiple retention periods (one day, one week, two weeks) and use different engagement metrics (app opens, specific user events, key feature usage) in different contexts.
-To get started, figure out what percentage of new users you need to keep over a set time period in order to recoup the cost of acquisition.
+To see the bigger picture and locate points of friction, you may need to track multiple user retention periods (one day, one week, two weeks) and use different engagement metrics (app opens, app actions, specific user events, key feature usage).
+Defining what engagement looks like within the context of your app will help you determine what percentage of your current user base are active users.
+To get started, figure out what percentage of new app users you need to keep over a set time period in order to recoup the cost of acquisition.
 This will give you an idea of what retention benchmark you should be aiming to exceed and what timeline to use.

 Troubleshoot Your Onboarding Experience

-If you’re struggling with short term retention, optimizing your app onboarding sequence is a worthwhile investment.
+If you’re struggling with short-term mobile app retention, optimizing your app onboarding sequence is a worthwhile investment to boost mobile app engagement.
 An effective onboarding should set users up for a more positive app experience and reduce learning curve friction, thereby increasing retention.
 The most successful onboarding approaches typically fall into three categories: progressive, function-oriented, and benefits-oriented.
 Some onboarding sequences fit neatly into one category, others take a hybrid approach.

 This approach serves up onboarding information as a user moves through your app, offering helpful hints and explanatory text as a user clicks through menus.
 Progressive onboardings have two key benefits: 1) they encourage immediate engagement and 2) they ensure that onboarding information is relevant to user behavior.
 Because progressive onboardings allow users to dictate their interests and learning pace, they’re well suited to mobile games and apps that have multi-step workflows, hidden features, or multiple use cases.
 In addition to inciting action, progressive onboardings leverage self-determination theory — a psychological concept that links human motivation to feelings of control and choice.